common-workflow-language/cwl-website/content/FAIR.md

 ---
 layout: page
 permalink: /FAIR/
-title: CWL and FAIR principles
+title: FAIR principles for Workflows and CWL
 ---

-# FAIR principles for Workflows & CWL

-It is one of the goals of the CWL project to assist workflow engines/platforms and users in realizing the FAIR principles[[3]](https://www.zotero.org/google-docs/?lAOCSH) while not imposing a burden for lack of perfection or completion.
+It is one of the goals of the CWL project to assist workflow engines/platforms and users in realizing the FAIR principles while not imposing a burden for lack of perfection or completion.
 When considering the FAIR & CWL we examine not just the context of the workflow and tool descriptions, but also the context of creating, sharing, and executing these descriptions; and finally the context not narrowing the adherence of inbound data to the FAIR principles and increasing the adherence of the FAIR principles for the outbound data.

 Rather than attempting to conduct a quantitative study, we focus here on qualitative analysis as the FAIR Principles are just that, principles, and not specific metrics.
-For specific data types there are specific community led FAIR metrics, but there are no universal FAIR metrics (nor should there be, as “FAIR is not a standard”[[4]](https://www.zotero.org/google-docs/?lWwb2Z)).
+For specific data types there are specific community led FAIR metrics, but there are no universal FAIR metrics (nor should there be, as “FAIR is not a standard”).

+{:.cwl-red}
 ## To be Findable: